hsf-training/hsf-training-cicd/_episodes/03-understanding-yaml.md

 > ## Give your colons some breathing room
 >
 > Notice that in the above list, all colons have a space afterwards, `: `.
 This is important for YAML parsing and is a common mistake.
 {: .callout}

+> ## Where did the `0` disappear
+>
+> YAML truncates trailing zeroes from a floating point number, which means that `version: [3.9, 3.10, 3.11]` will automatically
+> be converted to `version: [3.9, 3.1, 3.11]` (notice `3.1` instead of `3.10`).
+The conversion will lead to unexpected failures
+> as your CI will be running on a version not specified by you.
+This behavior resulted in several failed jobs after the release
+> of Python 3.10 on GitHub Actions.
+The conversion (and the build failure) can be avoided by converting the floating point number
+> to strings - `version: ['3.9', '3.10', '3.11']`.
+{: .callout}

 ## Lists and Dictionaries